Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 #### PWM exposure

 Above captures were all radial, this one is linear.
 The frame captured 6mm diameter airsoft pistol bullet in flight.
 A fixed length pigpio waveform (as in shots) would need synchronization between triggering shot and triggering waveform (accoustic, laser light barrier or 665/1007fps high framerate video detection).
 The simpler approach taken here is to use 3kHz PWM signal on GPIO13 with duty cycle 2.5% (8.33µs).
 Each 1fps frame gets 3000 flashes.
 This cannot be done inside moving box because all you would get is a white frame.
-This command generates 6000 strobe pulses in order to not confuse raspivid AWB:
+Tool pwm_ges called without arguments uses exactly those settings as defaults.
+The command generates 6000 strobe pulses in order to not confuse raspivid AWB:

-	$ pigs hp 13 3000 25000; sleep 2; pigs hp 13 0 0
+	$ pwm_ges
 	$

+This is a "3000 eps frame":
 ![multiple exposure frame7](res/multiple-exposure.7.jpg)

 The frame is not perfect, just the first capture of flying bullet, not sharp because lens was not adjusted well, but it is proof that capturing (rifle) bullets in flight is possible with v1 camera!